Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Results

-Figs.~\ref{fig:6}(c-f) show the fast-mode magnetic power spectra $P_{\rm BC,fast}(f_{\mathrm{rest}})$ at selected ($k_\parallel$, $k_\perp$) along four representative cuts.
-Most spectra exhibit pronounced peaks near the corresponding fast-mode frequencies $f_{\rm fast}$, without the low-frequency plateau or high-frequency power-law tails characteristic of strongly nonlinear fluctuations.
-This behavior indicates that fast modes remain predominantly wave-like, experiencing only modest nonlinear frequency broadening, consistent with simulation expectations \citep{Yuen2025}.
+Figures~\ref{fig:1D_comp}(b,c) show the fast-mode magnetic power spectra $P_{\rm BC,fast}$ at $k_\perp=3.7\times 10^{-5}~\rm km^{-1}$ and $1.8\times 10^{-4}~\rm km^{-1}$.
+Most spectra exhibit pronounced peaks near the corresponding $f_{\rm fast}$, without low-frequency plateau or high-frequency power-law tails characteristic of strongly nonlinear fluctuations.
+This behavior indicates that fast modes remain predominantly wave-like, experiencing modest nonlinear frequency broadening, consistent with simulations \citep{Yuen2025}.
 Consequently, fast-mode fluctuations remain in the weak-turbulence regime and do not transition to strong turbulence as the cascade proceeds to smaller scales.

-As $\theta$ approaches $90^\circ$, $P_{\rm BC,fast}$ exhibits enhanced power at frequencies well below $f_{\rm fast}$ (Figs.~\ref{fig:6}(c,f)), likely due to contamination by anti-phase magnetic-density fluctuations near the fast-mode dispersion relations (Fig.~\ref{fig:3}(f)) and the limited cascade of fast modes toward higher $k_\perp$ (Figs.~\ref{fig:3}(f,g)).
+As $\theta$ approaches $90^\circ$, $P_{\rm BC,fast}$ exhibits enhanced power at frequencies well below $f_{\rm fast}$ (Figures~\ref{fig:1D_comp}(b,c)), likely due to contamination by anti-phase magnetic-density fluctuations near the fast-mode dispersion relations and the limited cascade of fast modes toward higher $k_\perp$ (Figures~\ref{fig:2D_spec}(f,g)).
 Nevertheless, this effect does not alter the main conclusion that fast modes remain predominantly wave-like and persist in the weak-turbulence regime over the observed wavenumber range.